MauricioChavesDias/MauricioChavesDias/README.md

 [![](https://visitcount.itsvg.in/api?id=mauriciochavesdias&label=visitors&&icon=0&color=1)](https://visitcount.itsvg.in)

 <h1>🙋🏽‍♂️ Welcome to my Github Profile 🌱</h1>
-<p>My name is Mauricio and I am a Junior iOS Engineer based in Sydney, Australia.</p>
+<p>My name is Mauricio and I am an iOS Engineer based in Sydney, Australia.</p>
 <p>Here you will find some of the projects that I am currently working on.
 Make yourself at home!</p>
 </br>